 Bilali, R., Vollhardt, J.R., & Rarick, J. R. D. (in press).
 Assessing the impact of a media-based intervention to prevent intergroup violence and promote positive intergroup relations in Burundi.
 Journal of Community and Applied Social Psychology.

-Bilali, R., & Vollhardt, J.R. (in press).
+Bilali, R., & Vollhardt, J.R.
+(2015).
 Can mass media interventions effectively promote peace in contexts of ongoing violence?
 Evidence from Eastern Democratic Republic of Congo.
-Peace and Conflict: Journal of Peace Psychology.
+Peace and Conflict: Journal of Peace Psychology, 21, 604-620.

 Vollhardt, J.R.
 (2015).
 Inclusive victim consciousness in advocacy, social movements, and intergroup relations: Promises and pitfalls.
 Social Issues and Policy Review, 9, 89-120.

 Vollhardt, J.R. & Bilali, R. (2015).
 The role of inclusive and exclusive victim consciousness in predicting intergroup attitudes: Findings from Rwanda, Burundi, and DRC.
 Political Psychology, 36, 489-506.

 Vollhardt, J.R., Mazur, L.B., & Lemahieu, M. (2014).
 Acknowledgment after mass violence: Effects on psychological well-being and intergroup relations.
 Group Processes and Intergroup Relations, 17, 306 - 323.